Liverpool - West

 Liverpool - West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Liverpool-West has a population that is culturally diverse, with 59.3% born overseas and 71.3% speaking a language other than English at home.
-Christianity is the predominant religion in Liverpool-West, accounting for 45.1% of its population.
-The 'Other' category comprises 16.1%, significantly higher than the Greater Sydney average of 5.1%.
+Liverpool-West has a population where 59.3% were born overseas, with 71.3% speaking languages other than English at home.
+Christianity is the predominant religion in Liverpool-West, accounting for 45.1%.
+The 'Other' religious category comprises 16.1%, significantly higher than Greater Sydney's average of 5.1%.

 Frequently Asked Questions - Diversity